Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 How well does your marketing technology meet your customers' needs?
 Or does it force them to adapt to your workflows?

-You shouldn’t choose your MarTech stack tools based on what’s trendy.
+Choose your MarTech stack tools based on customer needs and business objectives.
 Instead, focus on your customer’s expectations and the customer experience.
 Understand your customer touch points, and select tools that support those touch points.

 For example, you can invest in a data enrichment tool that fills out forms based on old information they’ve used on your website.
 This tactic shortens the time spent filling forms for lead magnets and improves the customer experience on your website.